 Dennis Graeser.
 A passionate amateur photographer.
 Welcome to this special blog. #dgraesershots

-Mushrooms are neither plants nor animals, but still set amazing records.
+The mushroom is neither plant nor animals, but still sets amazing world records.

 A short tale about them mushrooms.

-If an attentive one looks out of the window, this one will most likely notice that autumn is nearing its end and winter is coming.
+If an attentive one looks out of the window, that one’ll most likely notice that autumn is nearing its end and winter is coming.

-I actually wanted to post an article about mushrooms much earlier, especially since I had some pretty neat pictures in a completely finished condition on my hard drive for several years.
+I actually wanted to post an article about mushrooms much earlier, especially since I’ve had some pretty neat pictures in a completely finished condition on my hard drives for several years.